astorDev/versy/README.md

 **Installed locally:**

-Add the repo to the path, e.g. open configuration file in VS Code `code ~/.bash_profile` and add
+Add the repo to the path, e.g. open the configuration file in VS Code (`code ~/.bash_profile`) and add

 ```sh
 export PATH="$PATH:/Users/egortarasov/repos/versy"
 ```

-Now for a new shell session you should be able to run a command like this:
+In a new shell session you should be able to run a command like this:

 ```sh
 BRANCH=feature-one RUN=40 versy calver